 After my tour of Pueblo, I headed west on Highway 96.
 Again!

 The terrain immediately switched to rocky desert.
-There was s two mile hill leaving town that I didn’t pay attention to when planning the day.
-It wasn’t hard but, having not taken a day off in over 3 weeks, I felt like my legs were full of lead.
+There was a two-mile hill leaving town that I didn’t pay attention to when planning the day.
+It wasn’t hard but, having not taken a day off in over three weeks, I felt like my legs were full of lead.
 Not a good sign.

 About 25 miles into the day I was caught by Yoni Doron Peters who’s doing the Western Express with a friend whom he’s meeting in Canon City.
 He was loaded even lighter than Corey and Mark.
 How do they do it?